mrcunninghamz/JwtIdentity.Api/README.md

 - Add your user in line 158
 - open Package Manager Console
 - type: Update-Database
+- run the application, should view swagger ui
-- use the attached postman collection to hit api
+- use the attached postman collection to hit api to get token
+- in swagger where Authorization field is required enter "bearer [token from auth api endpoint]"